What is a Digital Nomad? Everything You Need to Know

 Demographics: Who are they?

-For a long time, I thought that Digital Nomads were all in their early twenties.
+For a long time I thought that Digital Nomads are all in their early twenties.
 But I couldn’t be more wrong.

 Work, Earnings, and Industries